Meningococcal Invasive Disease

 Meningococcal invasive disease is caused by bacteria called Neisseria meningitidis (N. meningitidis).

 Although N. meningitidis is a very severe pathogen, it is not as contagious as viruses that cause the common cold or the flu.
 The bacteria are not spread by casual contact or by simply breathing the air where a person with meningitis has been.
 N. meningitidis spreads from person to person either by direct contact with respiratory and throat secretions (e.g. kissing), indirect contact (e.g. sharing of eating utensils, toothbrushes), or by aerosol droplets (e.g. coughing and sneezing).

 Symptoms of meningococcal invasive disease can be different depending on the type of infection the bacteria has caused.
 The most common symptoms are high fever, chills, drowsiness, and a rash.
 Symptoms of meningococcal meningitis may include headache, fever, and stiffness of the neck, sometimes accompanied by nausea, vomiting, visual sensitivity to light or mental confusion.
-In newborns and small infants, the classic symptoms of fever, headache, and neck stiffness may appear slow or inactive, have vomiting, be irritable, or be feeding poorly.
+In newborns and small infants, the classic symptoms of fever, headache, and neck stiffness may be absent or difficult to notice.
+The infant may appear slow or inactive, have vomiting, be irritable, or be feeding poorly.
 The symptoms of meningococcemia (infection in the bloodstream) may include a sudden onset of fever and a rash of small purplish spots.

 Complications of meningococcal invasive disease can result in permanent hearing loss, brain damage, loss of limbs, and death.